llm-bible/llm-bible.github.io/_publications/sun2023text.markdown

 bibkey: sun2023text
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.02883"}
-tags: ['Prompting', 'In-Context Learning', 'Few-Shot']
+tags: ['Few-Shot', 'Prompting', 'In-Context Learning']
 ---
 Text-to-SQL aims to automate the process of generating SQL queries on a database from natural language text.
 In this work, we propose "SQLPrompt",